zenml-io/template-e2e-batch/README.md

 * [CT] Training
   * Load, split, and preprocess the training dataset
-  * Search for an optimal model architecture and tune its' hyperparameters
+  * Search for an optimal model architecture and tune its hyperparameters
   * Train the model and evaluate its performance on the holdout set
   * Compare a recently trained model with one used for inference and trained earlier
   * If a recently trained model - label it as a new inference model